kursaha/docs/engageDataDrive/connector/source/bigquery.md

 # BigQuery

+This page contains the setup guide and reference information for the Big Query source connector.

 ### To Connect with BigQuery
 - A Google Cloud Project with BigQuery enabled
 - A Google Cloud Service Account with the "BigQuery User" and "BigQuery Data Editor" roles in your GCP project